vitiugin/mlcrids/zagreb_earthquake/zagreb_damage.md

 two earthquakes cause **serious material damage** .
 *croatia6.0 magnitude* earthquake is registered in zagreb croatia, **material damage is still no r**

+English

+moment **earthquake hits antique shop** in zagreb zagreb in zagreb zagreb . saddest image from zagreb earthquake. *mothers with newborns evacuated from hospital*. started to snow. virus. this is a m m m m m destruction in zagreb after a *magnitude 5.3 earthquake* .
+**childrens hospital zagreb now after earthquake** *poor babies in cold*...you have no idea what kind of world you just en en route en route en route en route en route en
+*zagreb hospital and maternity ward this morning. are asking for blankets* for all the new mum .